Stochastic Schr\"odinger Equations for Quantum Reverse Diffusion: Results

 \section{Results}

-A Pauli channel is known to be non-invertible.
-Its continuous-time version, given by the Lindblad equation, is also known to be irreversible.
+Pauli error channels are known to be non-invertible.
+Their continuous-time version, given by the Lindblad equations, is also known to be irreversible.
 We show that this is not the case if we consider their stochastic unravellings.
 Working at the level of the actual continuous-time trajectory of an individual quantum state, rather than the ensemble average, we construct a stochastic process that reverses the effects of Pauli noise.
 Therefore, for a quantum state that is continuously perturbed by random rotations or weak measurements, we demonstrate a reverse process that, under unit measurement efficiency and instantaneous feedback, recovers the initial state.
-The recovery is exact for single Pauli noise channels and approximate for multiple Pauli noise channels, e.g., depolarizing noise.
+The recovery is exact for single Pauli error channels and approximate for multiple Pauli error channels, e.g., depolarizing noise (\Cref{sec:applications}).
 We remark that the recovery is happening under the same noise effects as in the forward process.
 In \mbox{\Cref{fig:fwd_rev_master}}, we demonstrate the dynamics of the forward and reverse processes for depolarizing noise.
+Finally, in \Cref{sec:imperfect_measurement_delayed_feedback}, we extend the reverse process to include finite measurement efficiency and feedback delay, and numerically characterize their effect on state recovery.